JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 - Main font colour: ![#212529](https://via.placeholder.com/15/212529/000000?text=+) `#212529`
 - Secondary font colour: ![#6c757d](https://via.placeholder.com/15/6c757d/000000?text=+) `#6c757d`

 **Font Family**: The font family used on this website was the same throughout.
-Again, I didn't feel the need to add potentially contrasting fonts throughout the website.
+Again, I didn't feel the need to add potentially contrasting fonts throughout my website.

 - -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,"Helvetica Neue",Arial,"Noto Sans",sans-serif,"Apple Color Emoji","Segoe UI Emoji","Segoe UI Symbol","Noto Color Emoji";

 **Logo**: The logo of my website was created with the use of [Wix's free logo creator](https://www.wix.com/logo/maker).
 The logo has the brand name (JB:Marketing) added alongside a graph that is scaling upwards.
 The reason I chose to add this graph was to demonstrate that my website is here to help people level up their businesses.

+### Defensive Design

 ### User Stories